RavenousLegs

 Trekking - adventure for deeper meaning to life

-The life-threatening problems I faced on the treks made all the problems we face in our daily lives look so small, that I stopped worrying about them altogether.
+The life-threatening situations I faced on the treks made all the problems we face in our daily lives look so small, that I stopped worrying about them altogether.

 But i was happy, everyday!
 Doing things I love made me happy and not buying things, I realised!